ionic-team/ionic-framework/CONTRIBUTING.md

 ### License

 By contributing your code to the driftyco/ionic GitHub Repository, you agree to license your contribution under the MIT license.

+## Ionic 1.x

+Please read the contributing guide on the ionic website: http://ionicframework.com/contribute/

 ## Ionic 2.x